ahart14/resume/src/portfolio/poets.md

 year: "2014"
 image: /images/card-image.png
 link: https://poets.org/
+linkText: View the American Academy of Poets site.
 ---
 The American Academy of Poets had a support contract with Advomatic.
 We would consistently handle maintenance and site fixes.
 Poets.org became a more extensive project when they requested significant site improvements, refactoring, and improved accessibility.